-Today, number of analytical tools are available in the market, but the major competition is observed between R and sas.
+Today, the number of analytical tools are available in the market, but the major competition is observed between R and SAS.

 R is the lingua franca of statistics.
 It is a procedural language that depends on a series of sequential subroutines.
 R is open source and cost-effective approach and the highly preferred programming language among many data scientists.
 With its built-in packages and library functions.
 R is the most preferable language in the case of data and plot visualization which are crucial in the context of data analysis.